its-darsh/its-darsh/README.md

 <h4 align="left">Connect with me<h4>

 ```
-I'm currently pretty active on all of my discord accounts and DM are open for everyone!
+I'm currently pretty active on all of my discord accounts and DMs are open for everyone!
 ```